Sexually transmitted diseases

 How is it diagnosed?

-In our consultations in Seville, we always follow the same protocol with HPV:
+Inour clinics in Madrid, Seville and the Canary Islands (Tenerife), we always follow the same protocol with HPV:

 Follow-up and revisions

 Genital warts infections are usually diagnosed by visual examination accompanied by appropriate lighting and a magnifying lens.
 Another test is with acetic acid, which involves soaking a gauze with acetic acid (3-5%) and covering the genital area for 5-10 min.
 The gauze is later removed and examined with white light and magnifying lens.

 If there are still any doubts, the biopsy is the definitive diagnostic method, particularly indicated in those cases in which malignancy is suspected and being recommended for diagnostic confirmation and definition of the exact type of virus contracted.